nats-io/nats.deno/README.md

 // Print where we connected, and register a close handler conns.forEach((nc) => {
   console.log(`connected to ${nc.getServer()}`);
-  // you can get notified when the client exits by getting status.
+  // you can get notified when the client exits by getting `closed()`.
-  // status resolves void or with an error if the connection
+  // closed resolves void or with an error if the connection
   // closed because of an error
-  nc.status()
+  nc.closed()
     .then((err) => {
       let m = `connection to ${nc.getServer()} closed`;
       if (err) {